theplatypus/GoPiGo_Java/README.md

 ## Installation

 Get the jar file, in the bin directory, and execute it with administrator rights (to listen on the port).
-Then, your raspberry is listening at your requests in the port #8080, or you can get the interface on the HTTP port (80).
+Then, your raspberry is listening at your requests on the port #8080, or you can get the interface on the HTTP port (80).

 ## API Reference